royerlab/aydin/README.md

 ## Supported algorithms:

 Currently Aydin support two main families of denoisers: the first family consists of 'classical' denoising algorithms that leverage among other: frequency domain filtering, smoothness priors, low-rank representations, self-similarity.
 The second family consists of algorithms that leverage machine learning approaches such as convolutional neural networks (CNN) or gradient boosting (GB).
 In the [Noise2Self paper](https://deepai.org/publication/noise2self-blind-denoising-by-self-supervision) we show that it is possible to calibrate any parameterised denoising algorithm, from the few parameters of a classical algorithm to the millions of weights of a deep neural network.
-We leverage this in Aydin to provide
-Here is the list of currently available algorithms:
+We leverage and extend these ideas in Aydin to provide a variety of auto-tuned and trained high-quality image denoisers.
+Here is the list of currently available methods:

 - Low-pass filtering based algorithms:
   - Butterworth denoiser (*butterworth*).